Most Commonly Asked Dash Cam Questions by Customers

-We answer hundreds of questions per day which is great.
-It tells us that people are doing their research and comparing specs before buying a Dash Cam.
-There is much more awareness now about the benefits of purchasing a quality Dash Cam.
+We answer hundreds of Dash Cam questions per day which is great.
+It tells us that people are doing their research and comparing specs/reviews before buying a Dash Cam.
+There is much more awareness now about the benefits of purchasing a quality Dash Cam that suits any particular needs.
 We understand Australian drivers want the best video evidence and reliability while on the road.
 We understandably get many repetitive questions, so to assist Dash Cam buyers find quick and easy answers to some common questions, we have put together this list of the most common Dash Cam questions we receive (in no particular order).
 Hopefully they will answer a few of yours:

 Q: What are your top pick front recording (1-Channel) Dash Cams?

-A: Our recommendations are always based on the best video quality and reliability at present.
+A: Our top picks are based on the best video quality and reliability at present.

 Q: What are your top pick front & rear recording (2-Channel) Dash Cams?

-Equally, the DOD RC500S-2CH and DOD LS500W-2CH.
+For the best video quality, our 2-channel top picks are equally the DOD RC500S-2CH and DOD LS500W-2CH.
 Both of these premium units boast DUAL 1080P Full HD resolution.
-They both have the latest Sony STARVIS sensor in both cameras for crisp video quality both day and night, both have in-built 10Hz GPS processors to accurately record speed and coordinates of your vehicle and both have large 128GB Micro SD card storage capacity.
-These models also boast the highest 12800 ISO value and largest f/1.6 lens aperture found in a dual Dash Cam.
-Video quality and detail is currently unmatched by other 2-channel models on the market.
+They both have the latest Sony STARVIS sensor in both cameras for crisp video quality both day and night and boast the highest 12800 ISO value and largest f/1.6 lens aperture found in a dual Dash Cam.
+Both models have in-built 10Hz GPS processors to accurately record speed and coordinates of your vehicle and both have large 128GB Micro SD card storage capacity.

 Deciding factor between the two is generally whether you want a screen or no-screen?
 The DOD RC500S-2CH doesn’t have a screen so is therefore operated on your smartphone via Wi-Fi and the DOD App.
-Having no screen allows for a more discreet and sleek design.
 The DOD LS500W-2CH has a 2.7″ LCD screen for easier operation.
 The integrated screen on the DOD LS500W-2CH allows for some additional features like Heads Up Display which turns the screen into a digital speedometer with compass direction while driving.

 If you are not the most tech savvy customer, then you might find the DOD LS500W-2CH more user friendly to operate with the screen.